sitamgithub-MSIT/PicQ/README.md

 The project is structured as follows:

 - `app.py`: The main file that contains the Gradio application for visual question answering.
-- `model.py`: The file that contains the visual question answering model.
+- `model.py`: The file that contains the visual question-answering model.
 - `requirements.txt`: The file that contains the required dependencies for the project.
 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.